 The important parameters for the Input capacitor are the voltage rating and the RMS current rating.
-Because of the relatively high RMS currents flowing in a input capacitor of a buck regulator, this capacitor must be chosen for its RMS current rating rather than its capacitance or voltage ratings, although the capacitance value and voltage rating are directly related to the RMS current rating.
+Because of the relatively high RMS currents flowing in a buck regulator's input capacitor, this capacitor must be chosen for its RMS current rating rather than its capacitance or voltage ratings, although the capacitance value and voltage rating are directly related to the RMS current rating.

-The RMS current rating of a capacitor could be viewed as a power rating of the capacitor.
+The RMS current rating of a capacitor could be viewed as a capacitor's power rating.
 The RMS current flowing through the capacitors internal ESR produces power which causes the internal temperature of the capacitor to rise.
-The RMS current rating of a capacitor is determined by the amount of current required to raise the internal temperature approximately 10°C above an ambient temperature of 105°C. The ability of the capacitor to dissipate this heat to the surrounding air will determine the amount of current the capacitor can safely sustain.
-Capacitors that are physically large and have a large surface area will typically have higher RMS current ratings.
-For a given capacitor value, a higher voltage electrolytic capacitor will be physically larger than a lower voltage capacitor, and thus be able to dissipate more heat to the surrounding air, and therefore will have a higher RMS current rating.
+The RMS current rating of a capacitor is determined by the amount of current required to raise the internal temperature approximately 10°C above an ambient temperature of 105°C. The ability of the capacitor to dissipate this heat to the surrounding air determines the amount of current the capacitor can safely sustain.
+Capacitors that are physically large and have a large surface area typically has higher RMS current ratings.
+For a given capacitor value, a higher voltage electrolytic capacitor is physically larger than a lower voltage capacitor, and thus be able to dissipate more heat to the surrounding air, and therefore has a higher RMS current rating.